W-Sarakul/memory-game-project/README.md

 ## Note ##
 * Because I did not know how to use git and git hub when I worked on this project, this project has few commits.
-* This project is part of frontend-nanodegree.
+* This project is part of Udacity's frontend-nanodegree.